translationalneuromodeling/tapas/tapas/PhysIO/README.txt

 - improved documentation
 - consistent function names (prefixed by "physio_")

 NOTE: Your main_ECG/PPU.m etc. scripts from previous versions (<=r159) will not work with this one any more.
 Please adapt one of the example scripts for your needs (~5 min of work).
-The main benefit of this version is a complete new variable structure that is more sustainable and makes the code more readible.
+The main benefit of this version is a complete new variable structure that is more sustainable and makes the code more readable.

-Leading Programmer: Lars Kasper
+Lead Programmer: Lars Kasper, TNU & MR-Technology Group, IBT, University & ETH Zurich

 Contributors:
-Jakob Heinzle, TNU Zurich
+Steffen Bollmann, Kinderspital Zurich & ETH Zurich Jakob Heinzle, TNU Zurich
-Steffen Bollmann, Kinderspital Zurich & ETH Zurich
+Eduardo Aponte, TNU Zurich

 Send bug reports and suggestions to: kasper@biomed.ee.ethz.ch